akshatjain04/testserver-cucumber/README.md

 ## Ready!
 API TestServer Cucumber Integration

-This project provides a generic Cucumber vocabulary for testing APIs with the Ready!API TestServer, with special support for Swagger to remove some of the technicalities requres to define scenarios.
+This project provides a generic Cucumber vocabulary for testing APIs with the Ready!
+API TestServer, with special support for Swagger to remove some of the technicalities requres to define scenarios.

 A quick example for the Petstore API at http://petstore.swagger.io, testing of the